The Life and Legacy of Queen Elizabeth II: A Monarch Who Defined an Era

 By Alexus Mosley

-Princess Elizabeth continued her high level education, receiving private tuition in constitutional history from Henry Marten, Vice-Provost of Eton College, learning French from a succession of native-speaking governesses, and later enrolling at Sea Ranger, a guiding organization for young adolescent women between ages fourteen and eighteen.
+Princess Elizabeth continued her high-level education, receiving private tuition in constitutional history from Henry Marten, Vice-Provost of Eton College, learning French from a succession of native-speaking governesses, and later enrolling at Sea Ranger, a guiding organization for young adolescent women between ages fourteen and eighteen.
 In 1937, Elizabeth met her second cousin once removed through King Christian IX of Denmark and third cousin through Queen Victoria, Prince Phillip of Greece and Denmark for the second time.
-It was after seeing him a third time at the Royal Navel College in Dartmouth in July 1939 at the ripe age of thirteen that the future Queen of the United Kingdom says she fell in love with Phillip, who was twenty-one.
+It was after seeing him a third time at the Royal Naval College in Dartmouth in July 1939 at the ripe age of thirteen that the future Queen of the United Kingdom said she fell in love with Phillip, who was twenty-one.
 The two announced their engagement on July 9, 1947.
 She was twenty-one.
-Their engagement sparked much controversy as Phillip was foreign-born, had no financial standing, and had sisters who had gone on to marry Germans with Nazi affiliation.
+Their engagement sparked much controversy as Phillip was foreign-born, had no financial standing, and had sisters who had gone on to marry Germans with Nazi affiliations.
 Many biographies later reported that Elizabeth’s mother also had reservations about the union and referred to Phillip as “The Hun.”

-On her 21st birthday, while in southern Africa on her first overseas tour in 1947, she made a pledge to the British Commonwealth in broadcast, "I declare before you all that my whole life, whether it be long or short, shall be devoted to your service and the service of our great imperial family to which we all belong."
-Just over a year and six months later on November 17, 1948, she would go on to give birth to her first child and heir to the throne, Charles, Prince of Wales.
+On her 21st birthday, while in southern Africa on her first overseas tour in 1947, she pledged to the British Commonwealth in a broadcast, "I declare before you all that my whole life, whether it be long or short, shall be devoted to your service and the service of our great imperial family to which we all belong."
+Just over a year and six months later, on November 17, 1948, she would go on to give birth to her first child and heir to the throne, Charles, Prince of Wales.
 Elizabeth’s second-oldest child and only daughter is Princess Anne, who is often referred to as Princess Royal, was born just shy of two years afterwards on August 15, 1950.
-Prince Andrew is the Queen's third child and was born on February 19, 1960, and the Queen's youngest child is Prince Edward, Earl of Wessex who was born four years later on 10 March 1964.
+Prince Andrew is the Queen's third child and was born on February 19, 1960, and the Queen's youngest child is Prince Edward, Earl of Wessex, who was born four years later on 10 March 1964.

 sweettaximedia.com